lekayie/lekayie/README.md

 ## Hi there , I am Lekayie

 - 🔭 I’m currently working on House finding and management web solution...
-- 👯 I’m looking to collaborate on Web projects more specifically ecommerce...
+- 👯 I’m looking to collaborate on Web projects more specifically Ecommerce...
 - 🔭 I am also interested in AI - Data science and Web AI integration.
 - 📫 How to reach me: jlekayie@gmail.com ...
 - 🌱 I’m currently enhancing my knowledge on Full Stack Engineering on Codecademy, Combining: